-According HARTUNG ET AL. (2002), SCHERRER (2009) and GRÜN (2009) time series are defined as temporary (finite) sequences of quantitative, in respect to time ranked outcomes (measured values) of a specific event.
-These are performed (1) to gain knowledge about the event within a system, (2) to examine changes (trends), (3) to extract key figures, and (4) used for forecasting of probabilities that future events may occur.
+HARTUNG ET AL. (2002), SCHERRER (2009) and GRÜN (2009) define time series as temporary (finite) sequences of quantitative, in respect to time ranked outcomes (measured values) of a specific event.
+These are performed (1) to gain knowledge about the event within a system, (2) to examine changes (trends), (3) to extract key figures, and (4) used for forecasting of probabilities of future events.
 Hereby the observation of a time series, the data acquisition, is in general made in equidistant time steps.
-Thereby, the time steps shall be choosen short enough to enable the observation of all relevant phenomena in respect to the scope of the model ( $\rightarrow$ representative time step or time increment).
+These time steps shall be choosen short enough to enable the observation of all relevant phenomena in respect to the scope of the model (\rightarrow representative time step or time increment).
 The components Y(t) of a time series can in general be split into three main components:

-- flat time series component G(t), as cyclical, wave-shaped component (trend component → estimation by means of least squares method (LSM) in case of robust (linear) trends; (weighted) moving average (MA) in case of lack of robust (linear) trends (→ illustration of intermediate-term developments); - seasonal component S(t) as periodical, wave-shaped component (→ estimation by filtering, smoothing, assuming an additive time series model with constant seasonal trend; → de-trendend) → e.g. moving averages (MA); - random, irregular component R(t) as sequence of short-time irregular changes with random fluctuation $\sigma$ around $\mu = 0$ .
+- flat time series component G(t), as cyclical, wave-shaped component (trend component \rightarrow estimation by means of least squares method (LSM) in case of robust (linear) trends; (weighted) moving average (MA) otherwise (\rightarrow illustration of intermediate-term developments); - seasonal component S(t) as periodical, wave-shaped component (\rightarrow estimation by filtering, smoothing, assuming an additive time series model with constant seasonal trend; \rightarrow de-trendend) \rightarrow e.g. moving averages (MA); - random, irregular component R(t) as sequence of short-time irregular changes with random fluctuation σ around $\mu = 0$.